UKVeteran/Mechanical-Ventilation-Prediction/README.md

 | Tensforflow|

 # Future Work: Refining The Model
-This project is part of the ongoing effort and improvements at 2 levels:<br>
+This project is part of the ongoing effort and improvements can take place at 2 levels:<br>
 • Data<br>
 • Deep Learning Models
 ## Data